 1. Completed the grant agreements between the NC Department of Commerce and the local Government.
 2. Completed sub-recipient grant agreements between the local government and the small businesses that will directly benefit from these funds.
 3. Completed the State Environmental Policy Act (SEPA) forms for their projects and received clearance.
-4. Four projects have been completed.
-One is currently under construction.
+4. Completed and closed out all projects.

-Please note that the following information was obtained from annual reports submitted through July 2017.
+Please note that the following information was obtained from annual reports submitted through June 2018.

-1. Total amount of private funds committed and the amount invested in the previous fiscal year.
+1. Total amount of private funds committed, and the amount invested in the previous fiscal year.

-\$3,357,202 total in private funds has been committed as part of the local projects. \$1,047,938 was invested in FY 16-17. \$3,894,536 in private investments have been made to date.
+\$3,357,202 total in private funds were committed as part of the local projects. \$912,224 was invested in FY 17-18.
+A total of \$4,806,760 in private investments were made.